nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * A quick way to view all tasks due on a specified day
 * Able to quickly search for an available timing for a particular task
 * Organising tasks according to projects/modules/date so that users can view these tasks with different filters
-* Able to adjust and edit task according to user needs
+* Able to adjust and edit tasks according to user needs

 ### User stories